-"Phishing" is a type of identity theft where criminals use email or messages to try to bait you into clicking on fake, unsecure websites or pop-up windows.
-Once there, you are asked to disclose confidential financial and personal information, like your PIN, passwords, credit or debit card numbers, verification codes or National Identification or Drivers Permit Number with the goal of stealing your money or your identity.
+"Phishing" is a type of identity theft where criminals use email, text messages or phone calls to try to bait you into providing personal or sensitive information such as your PIN, passwords, credit or debit card numbers, verification codes or National Identification or Driver's Permit Number.
+This information can be used for stealing your money and/or identity.

 Protect yourself from phishing scams.

 Be suspicious of any email that asks you to confirm, validate, verify, or refresh your PIN, account credentials, account information, credit or debit card numbers, your email address, home address, Driver's Permit or National Identification card number, Mother's Maiden Name, Date of Birth, your place of work or other personal identifiable and/or financial information.

 Do they claim to be from an official organization?

 Some emails or text messages look authentic, featuring corporate logos and layouts like the ones used by institutions for legitimate communication.
 Because these emails may appear official, unsuspecting recipients may reply to them, resulting in financial losses, identity theft and other fraudulent activity.
 Be suspicious of all unsolicited or unexpected emails you receive.